vishantbhat/enterprise-data-architecture-tools/README.md

 # Enterprise Data Architecture Toolkit

-This repository contains a personal consulting toolkit for data architecture planning and maturity assessments across enterprises.
-The tools are implemented in Streamlit and support interviews, assessments, and planning workshops.
+This repository contains a personal consulting toolkit for enterprise data architecture roadmap preparation.
+The tools are implemented in Streamlit and support interviews, assessments, and planning workshops at the moment.

 ## Stage 1: Define Current State
 - System Inventory Tracker